If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 The Yeti is also much bigger than the Snowball which is also worth noting when it comes to storage.

-So, if you have a smaller space to work with, the Snowball may be the preferable option, but if this is not the case, then the Yeti will definitely be more practical.
+So, if you have a smaller space to work with, the Snowball may be the preferable option, but if this is not the case, then the Yeti will be more practical.

 Performance Of The Microphone